 Am I allotting for survival expenses before assuming additional debt?

 Finally, prioritizing our monthly expenses helps us to not have “more bills than money.”

 Before we take on additional monthly debt, a careful evaluation of spending for food, clothing, shelter, utilities and transportation should be done.

 Credit applications do not ask us the amount we spend for these items.
 But, for us to make wise financial budgetary decisions, we need to calculate our survival expenses.

 Maintaining a budget or spending plan is a great way to take control of our lives.
 Reviewing the plan regularly will help us make changes to our lifestyle, as needed.

 Do you need help maintaining a budget or creating a spending plan?
 Visit our website to get started today.

-Lynn is certified through the National Association of Certified Credit Counselors, and also certified through the Credit Union National Association as a Certified Financial Counselor.
+Lynn is certified through the National Association of Certified Credit Counselors and the Credit Union National Association as a Certified Financial Counselor.
 She has assisted countless members with understanding credit, managing budgets, and guiding them to financial success.